 Repairing Your Tent

 Over the lifetime of your tent the odd repair, here and there, is likely.
 All our tents come with a repair kit that includes: a reserve guyline; a spare pole section for each pole diameter the tent uses; and a pole repair tube.
-There’s also a needle and thread, a seam healer that also functions as glue, and tent fabric patches for the flysheet, inner tent and ground sheet.
+There’s also a needle and thread, and tent fabric patches for the flysheet, inner tent and ground sheet.

 For longer trips, we also recommend taking a multi-tool – one that has pliers – and some duct tape, just in case something happens and you need to make emergency repairs on the go.